coffeebe4code/disc/README.md

 This is the bear minimum to run a program somewhat like what you expect.

 ---
-#### Builtins
+#### Identifiers

 In order for parsing of a script to execute faster, there are special characters that can't be used anywhere else.
 Many of them are reserved for future use, or are used internally to the compiler, parser, or minifier.
 They are prepended to text.
-You will see their usage in several sections including [Functions](#functions)
 ```
-@ # $ % & * ; :  , ... . ()
+@ # $ % & * ; :  , ... . () ' "
 ```
 `@` - used for defining/declaring.